What is the Audi Foundation?

 What does it do?

 The Audi Foundation uses private resources to deliver public benefit.
-Our primary method of support is through a Grants Program, where we provide funding to charities that share our focus.
+Our primary method of support is through a Grants Program, where we provide funding to charities that share our focus and ambition.

 What is your focus?